hpp7ness/PyJack/README.md

 That said, UX, gameplay, etc that would affect game enjoyably may be lesser than original PyJack.

 *Project is solely made and maintained by me*

+_AI was only used in creation of README file_